gljooj/credit-card-bank/readme.md

 if have the limit to buy something, range buy or duplicate buy.

 <h1> infrastructure/ToolsAccount.py</h1>
-Este arquivo seria como um helper para o Account, nele tem algumas ferramentas de ajuda para o Account.
-This File is a helper to the account, here have some helper tools for the Account
+This file it's like a helper for the Account, here has some tools for help the Account.